 - "Speculating on the Next World City."
-2011 online.
-In Worlding Cities: Asian Experiments and the Art of Being Global.
+2011.
+Pp. 229-258 in Worlding Cities: Asian Experiments and the Art of Being Global.
 Edited by Aihwa Ong and Ananya Roy.
 UK: Wiley Blackwell.

 - "How 'Water for All!'
 Became Hegemonic: The Power of the World Bank and its Transnational Policy Networks."
 2007.
 Special Issue on Global Water Policy.
 Geoforum 38(5):786-800.

 - Imperial Nature: The World Bank and Struggles for Social Justice in the Age of Globalization.
 2005.
-New Haven, CT: Yale University Press.
+CT: Yale University Press.

 - CLA Teaching Award, 2012 - 2013